antononcube/ConversationalAgents/README.md

 ---

-This Raku (Perl 6) command assigns a sequence of natural commands to a variables:
+This Raku (Perl 6) command assigns a sequence of natural commands to a variable:

 ```perl6
 my $command ='